SaschaGalley/grunt-phpcs/README.md

 ####dir
 Type: `String`

-The directory where phpunit should be run, i.e. where the test classes and the bootstrap are located in.
+The directory where phpcs should search for files.

 ###Options
 ####bin
-Type: `String`  Default: `'phpunit'`
+Type: `String`  Default: `'phpcs'`

-Generate code coverage report in text format.
-This option can also be set by running the task with `--coverage`.

 ####debug
 Type: `Boolean` Default: `false`

-Display debbuging information during test execution.
+Display debbuging information during execution.
 This option can also be set by running the task with `--debug`.

 ####verbose
 Type: `Boolean` Default: `false`